 Learn More: How to Hike Golden Canyon – Gower Gulch Loop

 Scotty’s Castle is a mansion and ranch that has become an attraction in Death Valley.
-Currently, Scotty’s Castle is closed due to flood damage and it is not expected to reopen until 2022.
+Currently, Scotty’s Castle is closed indefinitely due to flood damage.

 Best Time to Visit Death Valley